johnpooch/diplomacy/README.md

 ### Loading fixtures for dev

-To load the fixtures run `make load_all_fixtures` from the root directory within service container.
-This builds the initial state of a game.
+To load the fixtures run `make reset_db && make load_dev_fixtures` from the root directory (outside container).
+This builds builds two games.

 ### Test Coverage